awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 **Before You Begin**
 OpsItems can only be viewed or edited in the account where they were created\.
 You can't share or transfer OpsItems across AWS accounts\.
 For this reason, we recommend that you configure permissions for OpsCenter in the AWS account that is used to run your AWS workloads\.
 You can then create IAM users or groups in that account\.
 In this way, multiple operations engineers or IT professionals can create, view, and edit OpsItems in the same AWS account\.

-Explorer and OpsCenter use the following API actions\.
+Explorer and OpsCenter use the following API operations\.
 You can use all features of Explorer and OpsCenter if your IAM user, group, or role has access to these actions\.
 You can also create more restrictive access, as described later in this section\.
 +  [CreateOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateOpsItem.html)
 +  [CreateResourceDataSync](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateResourceDataSync.html)
 +  [DescribeOpsItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeOpsItems.html)